kinoai/gpt3_hackaton/README.md

 # GPT-3-based application

 The application was developed for the NextGrid Deep Learning Labs #2 hackathon by the following Sekcja Sztucznej Inteligencji members: Adrian Zjawiński, Łukasz Zalewski, Kacper Włodarczyk, Adrian Zieliński (team name -- Oompa Loompas).
 The team placed first out of 16 contestant teams.
+The event took place in cooperation with OpenAI, ultimately enabling the teams to access ChatGPT-3 before the official release.

 Below is a brief description of the solution: